Creaa/Single-Page-Application-/README.md

 You should see the message about listening on port 5000

 ### Run the App
-Go to the main folder and run "$ npm run"
+Go to the main folder and run "$ npm start"